Portland International Airport: New terminal (1950s)

+Lufthansa started direct flights to Frankfurt in March 2003.
+The route was operated by Airbus A340s, and was discontinued in 2009.

+In June 2004, Northwest Airlines introduced nonstop service to its hub at Tokyo-Narita aboard a McDonnell Douglas DC-10.
+In order to funnel passengers from other American cities onto the flight, Northwest made use of its partnerships with four other carriers instead of adding its own domestic routes to Portland.
+This strategy was less costly than Delta's.
+After Northwest's merger with Delta 4 years later, the Tokyo service was retained until being cancelled in 2020 due to the global pandemic.
+Initially, a flight to Haneda Airport was planned to resume in 2021 but was delayed repeatedly until Delta announced in Fall 2023 that it would be relinquishing this PDX slot and consolidating transpacific service from SEA instead.

 In August 2005, the concourse connector was opened.
 This is a long hallway on the secure side of the airport that connects the A, B and C concourses to the D and E concourses on the other side of the airport.
 If there is a long line at the checkpoint at one end of the airport, passengers may use the other checkpoint and walk through the connector to their desired concourse.
 The connector closed permanently on January 5, 2021, to make room for terminal expansion.

 The airport's carpet, installed in 1987, was designed to stylize the criss-crossing north and south runways.
 Beginning in 2014, a new design replaced the original pattern.
 In response, many residents created products to celebrate the carpet as a local icon.

-In December 2016, The Port of Portland renovated the security checkpoints and immigration facilities as part of its PDXNext project.
-This included the relocation, and wider of the exit lanes by the security checkpoints and upgraded security on both sides of the terminal.
+In December 2016, the Port of Portland renovated the security checkpoints and immigration facilities as part of its PDXNext project.
+This included the relocation and widening of the exit lanes by the security checkpoints and upgraded security on both sides of the terminal.